Apache: Air Assault

 Apache: Air Assault is a combat flight simulator video game for Microsoft Windows, PlayStation 3 and Xbox 360.
-It was developed by Russian developer Gaijin Entertainment, which is most famous for its World War II MMO-game War Thunder and published by Activision.
+It was developed by then-Russian developer Gaijin Entertainment, which is most famous for its World War II MMO-game War Thunder and published by Activision.

 The game is a combat flight simulator where players may pilot several types of Apache attack helicopters.
 The primary goal of most missions is to stop terrorist attacks in fictional, volatile war-ravaged regions.

 Aircraft

 The main web page for the game shows several different aircraft including A-10 Warthog and drones.

 All playable aircraft can be customized with decals.
 In addition, the player can choose different control layouts in correspondence to their controller.

 Multiplayer

 Apache supports local and online multiplayer.
 During the local multiplayer, two players can play on the same console sharing the same view as pilot and gunner in one helicopter.

 Online multiplayer allows co-op missions where each player pilots their own helicopter up to a maximum of four players.